 What Is Zwift?

 To play, you need to link your turbo trainer / bike to your computer.
 This then lets you ride with other cyclists in the virtual worlds.
-You can also connect with a tablet, phone or Apple TV.
+You can also connect with a tablet, smart phone or Apple TV.

 Wahoo Speed & Cadence Sensors